kaisequeira/Crabcrawler-Deployment/README.md

 # Crab Crawler Deployment

-This repository contains the deployment files for the Crab Crawler game, a 2D platformer developed as a learning project in game development and object-oriented programming.
+This repository contains the deployment files for the Crab Crawler game, a 2D pixel art platformer containing 10 unique levels with a variety of challenges.

 ### 🎮 Play the Game